Lightn1ng0/Lightn1ng0_AI_Aimbot/README.md

 # Lightn1ng0_AI_Aimbot
 Lightn1ng0's custom code for the rootkit launcher.
+The point of this code is being able to change settings and swap models without restarting anything.

 ![Preview](preview.png)

 This custom code aimbot will load the settings and configuration from the launcher.
 The code has all features from the launcher + more.
 Except for the fov circle.
 The code uses the model files from the launcher.
+Install razer synapse 3 with the macro module if you want to use the razer input method.

 ## Features
 ### Tier 0 (free)